 About

-Huntsville Hospital was established in 1895 and is a community-based, not-for-profit hospital located in Madison County, Alabama.
-It has always been volunteer-led and community owned.
-The hospital is governed by the eleven-member Health Care Authority of the City of Huntsville
+Established in 1895, Huntsville Hospital is a community-based, not-for-profit hospital located in Madison County, Alabama.
+The hospital has been volunteer-led and community-owned since its founding and is governed today by the 11-member Health Care Authority of the City of Huntsville.

-Under the leadership of CEO Jeff Samz, Huntsville Hospital Health System has grown to include hospitals in Huntsville, Madison, Athens, Decatur, Boaz, Guntersville, Moulton, Red Bay, Sheffield and Scottsboro, Ala., as well as Fayetteville, Tenn.
-It is now the second-largest hospital in Alabama, with an annual economic impact exceeding $1 billion with more than 2,500 patient beds and 17,000 employees spread across North Alabama.
-Our System admits more than 136,000 patients and treats more than 382,000 emergency patients per year.
+Under the leadership of CEO Jeff Samz, Huntsville Hospital Health System has grown to include hospitals in Huntsville, Madison, Athens, Decatur, Boaz, Guntersville, Fort Payne, Moulton, Red Bay, Sheffield and Scottsboro, Alabama, as well as Fayetteville, Tennessee.
+With 19,500 employees caring for more than 136,000 inpatients and 382,000 emergency patients each year, the System is one of the region's largest employers and contributes more than $4.2 billion annually to the North Alabama economy.

 Our Mission